schwilklab/lab-resources/methods/li6400xtProtocol.md

 *** if you have the funding to get there, it is HIGHLY recommended you attend a free training session at LiCor headquarters in Lincoln, NE.
 If you are planning on attending one of these session, please contact Jennifer Smith to arrange getting a Li6400XT for you take with you****

-1) Contact Jennifer Smith (jennifer.smith@ttu.edu) and/or Lizz Waring (elizabeth.waring@ttu.edu) to discuss training.
+1) Contact Jennifer Smith and/or Lizz Waring to discuss training.

 2) There is a training DVD that all new users must watch that can be checked out of the Schwilk lab.